sczyh30/I-am-your-eyes/README.md

 # I-am-your-eyes

-An intelligent app using Microsoft Cognitive Service
+An intelligent app using Microsoft Cognitive Service.